Sébastien Gattuso: Athletics

 Participating in the 2004 Summer Olympics, he achieved seventh place in his hundred metres heat, thus failing to secure qualification for the second round.
 He ran the 100 metres in 10.58 seconds, which was a personal best time and national record.

 Participating in the 2008 Summer Olympics, he ran 10.70 for 6th place in his hundred metres heat and failed to secure qualification for the second round.

 His current personal best time is 10.57 seconds, achieved in June 2007 in Marseille.
 This is also the Monegasque record.
 He also holds the national records in 60 metres (6.94 s), 200 metres and shot put.

 Representative roles

 He was the manager of the Monaco representation during the 2012 Summer Olympics in London.

-In 2024, Charlene, Princess of Monaco replaced him at the presidence of the Monegasque Rugby Federation.
+In 2024, Charlene, Princess of Monaco replaced him at the presidency of the Monegasque Rugby Federation.